jensnt/io_import_build_map/README.md

 # BUILD Map Importer - Blender Add-on
 This Blender Add-on allows you to import maps in the BUILD format as used by games such as Blood or Duke Nukem 3D.
+It’s a great way to explore countless community-made usermaps or breathe new life into your own creations.

 ![E1L1](/images/e1l1.png)